Facebook

 • Contoured and ergonomic handle to prevent hand fatigue.

-• Handle has a small hole so you can hang it to store it.
+• Small hole on handle so you can hang it to store it.

-• Rust-resistant and build not to bend or break.
+• Rust-resistant and built not to bend or break.

 Cons